buwilliams/bliss-0.2/docs/roadmap/backlog.md

-# Roadmap
+# Bliss Backlog

-## Working
+## Backlog

 - feature: typeahead for css properties (my hands are getting tired)

-## Up next

-- feature: creating and including components (refactor existing code)

-## Backlog

 - file explorer: selecting file or folder
 - file explorer: put inside bliss
-- bug: bliss-tree, deep nav selection doesn't expand fully
-- feature: delete project
 - feature: up and down to change pixel values for property
 - feature: export project (concat and minify)
-- feature: reload dependencies as they change
 - cleanup: rename components to element throughout all the code
 - feature: javascript function in alphabetical order
 - feature: one-click copy function to global js functions (protect from overwrite)
-- bug: adding new component expands currently selected on???
 - improvement: auto-save project
-- bug: tree, expand will expand all children
-- bug: bliss-tree, drag onto node doesn't highlight full row
-- improvement: electron, move workspace to documents
 - feature: import HTML
-- Open project (open components from a project)
 - Feature: Zoom, focus on one component and children
 - Feature: Endpoint Mocks (with functions for dynamic data)
 - Feature: Add JSX to React Compiler